WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 When `async` is set, `task.poll` can yield to other tasks (in this or other
 components) as part of polling for an event.

+The guard preventing `async` use of `task.poll` when a `callback` has
+been used preserves the invariant that producer toolchains using
+`callback` never need to handle multiple overlapping callback
+activations.

 ### 🔀 `canon task.yield`